 If you want to collect testimonials, just keep it simple.
 People like being appreciated, and that makes them more likely to help out.

-Ever wondered why testimonials are so important in business?
+Why are testimonials important in business?

 They’re pure gold for building trust.
 When you’re buying stuff online or signing up for a service, you check ratings and reviews before anything else, right?
 That’s because testimonials tell new customers you’re trustworthy and legit.
 Happy customers are basically saying, “This place rocks!”
 That’s why collecting customer testimonials should be at the top of your list.

-Why Testimonials Are Crucial
+Why Testimonials Are Crucial?

 Let me break it down.
 Imagine you’re at a party.
 Someone walks up and brags about how amazing they are.
 You’d probably zone out.
 But if your friend starts talking about someone awesome they just met, you listen up, right?
 That’s testimonials for your business!